gardener/machine-spec/spec.md

 The requirements documented herein apply equally and without exception, unless otherwise noted, for the fields of all protobuf message types defined by this specification.
 Violation of these requirements MAY result in RPC message data that is not compatible with all CMI-Clients, CMI-Plugins and/or CMI middleware implementations.
+Make sure to not pass any sensitive data through plain text messages.
+Also make sure to not log any such sensitive data.

 ##### Size Limits